by Jan Wozniak

 --set watchNamespace=keda

-3. Deploy additional KEDA operators for each tenant:
+3. Deploy a KEDA operator for each tenant:

 --set kedify.multitenant.mode=tenant \

 Each tenant operator runs as a separate deployment in the keda namespace but only reconciles ScaledObjects in its target namespace.
-Under the hood, each keda chart in multitenant mode creates a registration ConfigMap that the agent discovers.
+Repeat for each additional tenant with a unique release name and watchNamespace.

 4. Create ScaledObjects in tenant namespaces as usual, they’ll be picked up by the correct operator automatically.